FREE SPEECH HISTORY TIMELINE

 177: The Persecution of Lugdunum

 In 177 during the reign of Marcus Aurelius, a local persecution of Christians erupts in Lugdunum or present day Lyon.

 250: The Persecution of Decius

-The emperor Decius initiates the first general persecution of Christians in 250, in an attempt to win back the gods and stop an Imperial crisis.
-All subjects are ordered to sacrifice to the old gods on pain of death, and obtain a certificate.
-This certificate survives from Oxyrhynchus, Egypt.
+The Roman Emperor Decius begins the first general persecution of Christians in the Roman Empire in 250.
+The persecution is an attempt to retrieve the favour of the gods in the great crisis of the 3rd century.
+All subjects of the Empire are ordered to sacrifice to the old gods on pain of death.

 303: The Great Persecution